dfkaye/dfkaye-blog/content/demos/safe-math-test-suite.md

       return (left + right) / by;
     }

-The brains behind the whole operation is `expand()` function (note call in the `sum()` function). `expand` is a helper that returns a coerced left & right number pair, plus an expansion factor.
+The brains behind the whole operation is `expand()` function (note call in the `sum()` function). `expand()` is a helper that returns a coerced left & right number pair, plus an expansion factor.

 {{< rawhtml >}}
+Source is a bit long.
 You can view the source of the safe-math module at <a href="/js/lib/safe-math.js">/js/lib/safe-math.js</a>.
 {{< /rawhtml >}}

 ## Tests